dlfedie/personal_changelog/README.md

 I will be participating in the 30 day challenege outlined here: https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ---
+#### Saturday, November 16th, 2019
+- 3 hours of raking leaves.
+- Back stretches afterwards..

+#### Friday, November 15th, 2019
+- Forgot to post about it so I won't get the green box, but did more Java.
+Looked a little bit into a Springboot server, because that's ultimately what I want to do.
+- Read up on AWS because why do one thing when you can learrn ALL OF THE THINGS??

 #### Thursday, November 14th, 2019
 - Java
 - React hooks.
 Once I get both of these down I plan on creating something and pushing it up here.